ianhojy/Sparkify_Churn_Prediction/README.md

 ![](./Figures/Identification_Sensitivity.png)

 From above, we see that even if our model does not hit the 90% identification rate that we claim it does there are still significant gains to be made even for lower identification rates.
 The revenue-drive case for identifying churn users is clear.

+I also conducted a sensitivity analysis to see how the relative revenues from paid and free users affect the total revenue streams.
+It turns out that due to the nature of class imbalance, that is not a very influencial factor for revenue increases.